rafaelmartinsdacosta/english-course/01-companies/02-language-at-work.md

 Example: *The company is over 150 years old.*

-1. It is considered a green company for its initiave with nature.
+1. It is considered a green company for its initiative with nature.
 1. The employees receive a good training to work in the company.
 1. Baby milk was the first product of the Nestlé. (doubt about the sentence)
 1. It is an older company.